andreasonny83/RhythmicExcellence/README.md

 ## Server side

 Because the `linked_files` array is pointing to `config.php` and `.htaccess`, you will need to upload these 2 files inside your shared folder on your server before deploying your project, otherwise an error will be triggered and the deploy will be cancelled.
-You can copy the .htaccess from this project inside your `shared` folder and also create a copy of dev.config.php to use as your deployment config.php.
+You can copy the .htaccess from this project inside your `shared` folder and also create a copy of `prod.config.php` to use as your deployment config.php.
-The shared folder will be created inside your `deploy_to` path followed by `shared` (eg. home/my_user/capistrano/Wordpress-Capistrano-Boilerplate/stage/shared)
+The shared folder will be created inside your `deploy_to` path followed by `shared` (eg. home/my_user/capistrano/rhythmicexcellence/stage/shared)

 ## Contributing